 - Salt – ½ tsp or to taste

 - Basil leaves – 15 to 20, chopped [Refer Notes below]

 - Cut the chicken into small bite-sized cubes.
 Wash and drain well, then pat them dry.

 - Add all the ingredients mentioned under marinade to the chicken pieces and mix well.
 Set aside for 30 minutes to one hour.

-- In a big bowl, mix gram flour, rice flour, red chilli powder, coriander powder, baking powder, salt, oil and chopped basil leaves [and green chilli if using].
+- In a big bowl, mix gram flour, rice flour, red chilli powder, coriander powder, baking powder, salt, oil, chopped basil leaves and green chili.
 Using a spoon or whisk, mix the mixture thoroughly.

 - Now add little water at a time to the gram flour mixture and stir thoroughly till you get a dropping consistency and there is no lump left in the batter.
 Beat the batter with a whisk for 10-15 minutes, it will incorporate air into the batter resulting in lighter and crispier pakoras.